Easter weather is the ultimate prankster.

 Let’s be real: accessories are the “soul” of an outfit.
 If you feel like your look is missing something, it’s probably one of these:

-- The Statement Hair Bow: If you haven’t jumped on the bow trend yet, this is your sign.
-A silk bow in a half-up hairstyle is the easiest way to look like you spent an hour on your hair when you actually spent five minutes.
+A silky bow like this one in a half-up hairstyle is the easiest way to look like you spent an hour on your hair when you actually spent five minutes.

-- Raffia Everything: Nothing says “winter is over” faster than a straw or raffia bag.
+Nothing says “winter is over” faster than a straw or raffia bag.
 It adds a natural texture that leather just can’t compete with in April.

-- Baroque Pearls: Skip the “perfect” round pearls.
+Skip the “perfect” round pearls.
 Irregular, organic-shaped pearls feel much more modern and less like you raided your great-aunt’s jewelry box.

 Whatever your plans are, I hope you spend the day feeling confident, surrounded by family, and maybe eating a little too much chocolate.